qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

    Atlas Preview toolbar

-Once the atlas settings have been configured and layout items (map, table, image...) linked to it, you can create a preview of all the pages by clicking :menuselection:`Atlas --> Preview Atlas` or |atlas| :sup:`Preview Atlas` icon.
+Once the atlas settings have been configured, and layout items (map, table, image...) linked to it, you can create a preview of all the pages by choosing :menuselection:`Atlas --> Preview Atlas` or clicking the
-You can then use the arrows in the same toolbar to navigate through all the
+|atlas| :sup:`Preview Atlas` icon.
-features:
+You can then use the arrows to navigate through all the features:

 * |atlasFirst| :sup:`First feature`
 * |atlasPrev| :sup:`Previous feature`
 * |atlasNext| :sup:`Next feature`
 * |atlasLast| :sup:`Last feature`

-You can also use the combo box to directly select and preview a specific feature.
+You can also use the combo box to select and preview a specific feature.
-The combo box shows atlas features name according to the expression set in the atlas :guilabel:`Page name` option.
+The combo box shows atlas feature names according to the expression set in the atlas :guilabel:`Page name` option.

-As for simple compositions, an atlas can be generated in different ways (see :ref:`create-output` for more information).
-Instead of :menuselection:`Layout` menu, rather use tools from :menuselection:`Atlas` menu or toolbar.
+As for simple compositions, an atlas can be generated in different ways (see :ref:`create-output` for more information - just use tools from the :menuselection:`Atlas` menu or toolbar instead of the :menuselection:`Layout` menu.

 This means that you can directly print your compositions with :menuselection:`Atlas --> Print Atlas`.
 You can also create a PDF using :menuselection:`Atlas --> Export Atlas as PDF...`:
 You will be asked for a directory to save all the generated PDF files, except if the |checkbox| :guilabel:`Single file export when possible` has been